MiguelAHG/migs-germar-data-science-blog/posts/2023-08-01-MG-Pokemon-Team-Inspector.md

 ![](images/markdown-images/mg-pokemon-team-inspector/5-individual-analysis-defense-summary.png){fig-align="center" width=600}

-Finally, the most useful feature of the app is its ability to analyze an entire team of Pokemon, showing you how many of your Pokemon are bad, OK, useful, and optimal against each type of enemy.
+Finally, the most useful feature of the app is the **Analyze Whole Team** page, showing you how many of your Pokemon are bad, OK, useful, and optimal against each enemy type.
 This can help you think of ways to modify your team to cover a wider range of situations.

 ![](images/markdown-images/mg-pokemon-team-inspector/6-team-analysis-balanced-main.png){fig-align="center" width=600}